Parking Rules & Regulations

 - An annual parking permit can be purchased for $129 a year and payroll deduction is available.

-- If interested in purchasing an annual parking permit or for any questions regarding an annual parking permit, contact the CNM Parking Services Department at (505) 224-4000 ext.
-51622.
+- If interested in purchasing an annual parking permit or for any questions regarding an annual parking permit, contact the CNM Parking Services Department at (505) 224-4637.
 A reminder that the annual parking permit is ONLY available for Full-Time CNM Employees.

 - The annual permit must be properly displayed on the rearview mirror inside of the vehicle with the permit number and information facing outward.